-Mid-Capitalization Company Risk.
-Investing in securities of mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
-These companies' securities may be more volatile and less liquid than those of more established companies and may have returns that vary, sometimes significantly, from the overall securities market.
-Mid-capitalization companies tend to have less experienced management as well as limited product and market diversification and financial resources compared to larger capitalization companies.
-Often mid-capitalization companies and the industries in which they focus are still evolving and, as a result, they may be more sensitive to changing market conditions.
+Small- and Mid-Capitalization Company Risk.
+Investing in securities of small- and mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
+These companies' securities may be more volatile and less liquid than those of more established companies.
+These securities may have returns that vary, sometimes significantly, from the overall securities market.
+Often small- and mid-capitalization companies and the industries in which they focus are still evolving and, as a result, they may be more sensitive to changing market conditions.